Celigo integrator.io Security

 Celigo integrator.io is built using best of breed technology frameworks and secure software development practices.
 All bug fixes, enhancements, new features, etc. undergo a rigorous test and review process before any changes are pushed to the production environment.
 Production and testing environments are completely segregated from each other, and customer data is never used in QA or developer testing.
 Security related bugs are always assigned the highest priority, and a root cause analysis is performed for all major bugs that make it into production.
 Both vulnerability and penetration testing are performed at least annually.
 HackerOne is used to engage outside security researchers to expose vulnerabilities in the integrator.io platform (for bounty).
 Access to the integrator.io web app is protected by username/password (passwords are one-way hashed), and access to the API is protected by bearer tokens.
 Both web and API access require SSL.

-Celigo takes compliance seriously, and as such, besides being CCPA and GDPR ready with a US Privacy Shield Certification, we have completed a SOC 2 Type 1 audit in May 2019, and the Type 2 in August of 2019.
-We are also HIPAA ready as a Business Associate and are able to sign a Business Associate Agreement (BAA).
+Celigo takes compliance seriously, and as such, besides being CCPA and GDPR ready with a US Privacy Shield Certification, we have completed SOC 2 Type 2 audits in 2019, 2020, 2021,and 2022.
+We are also HIPAA Ready as a Business Associate for IO, and are able to sign a Business Associate Agreement (BAA).

 As a customer or a prospect, you may request a copy of the SOC 2 report under Mutual NDA from [email protected].

 Found a vulnerability?

 If you find a security vulnerability please email [email protected], and we will address the issue ASAP.